Horlar-1st/Analyzing-Students-Mental-Health/README.md

 2. Groups data: Groups the remaining students by the column `stay` (which represent length of stay in years).

-3. Counts students: For each stay group, it counts how many international students there are.
+3. Counts students: For each `stay` group, it counts how many international students (`'Inter'`) there are.

 4. Computes averages: It calculates the average values of:
  - `todep` → stored as `average_phq` (maybe related to a PHQ depression score).